blues/app-accelerators/78-rail-car-condition-interchange-tracker/README.md

     "coupled": true
   }
   ```
-  GPS coordinates are injected from the Notecard's last known fix via compact template fields — no host GPS query is needed. `moving` and `coupled` give downstream geofencing services the operational context needed alongside each timestamped position fix to distinguish in-transit events from yard-dwell events and detect coupler changes at interchange boundaries.
-Route this Notefile to a geofencing service or time-series location store — see step 6 above.
+  This provides downstream geofencing services with both position and operational context (moving/coupled) needed to detect railroad boundary crossings and coupler changes at interchange points.
+GPS coordinates are injected from the Notecard's last known fix; no host query is needed.

 ## 6. Firmware Design